 Requests to transfer courses from another institution toward the master's degree and certificate will be considered on an individual basis.
 A maximum of two Engineering for Professionals master's degree course requirements and one Engineering for Professionals certificate course requirement may be waived with documentation and approval of outside coursework.
-No request will be considered for courses taken more than five years prior to the start of the Engineering for Professionals program.
-Transfer courses must be graduatelevel, credit-bearing from an accredited institution, and directly applicable to the student's program of study at Johns Hopkins Engineering for Professionals.
-Continuing Education Unit (CEU) courses are not eligible for transfer.
-Requests should be submitted in writing to the Admissions Office at the Dorsey Student Services Center.
-An official transcript and course description for the course to be transferred are both required.
-Requests to transfer courses cannot be processed if the transcript is not official.
-The fee for transfer is \$425 per course.
+Any course considered for transfer must apply to the time limitation of the degree or certificate.
+All coursework in the program must be completed within a specified period, which begins with the start of the first course in the student's program; this includes any courses accepted for transfer.
+Transfer courses must be graduate-level, credit-bearing from an accredited institution, and directly applicable to the student's program of study at Johns Hopkins Engineering for Professionals.